RocketRace/RocketRace/README.md

 * [unibitmap](https://github.com/RocketRace/unibitmap), a command line utility to encode image data into "ASCII art" text files which *also* happen to be executable Python (evaluating to the original image, of course).

+## Discord Bots

+I also make discord bots!
+[ROBOT IS YOU](https://github.com/RocketRace/robot-is-you) is a utility / fun bot for use related to Baba Is You.